String Cosmology - Large-Field Inflation in String Theory: Basics of Inflation

 From the above discussion it is clear that large-field inflation works perfectly fine in effective field theory.
 However, the role of a UV complete candidate theory of quantum gravity such as string theory becomes clear: Firstly, the theory has to describe how the shift symmetry of the inflaton arises in the first place.
 Secondly, the UV completion needs to describe how it generates the large-field inflaton potential including the large trans-Planckian field range.
 Finally, a fundamental description needs to describe how the coupling of the inflaton to heavy states such as the moduli of string theory participates in the breaking of the shift symmetry and backreacts on the dynamics of slow-roll.

 We will discuss in detail below, how shift symmetries of axions in string theory arise as remnants of its higher-dimensional gauge symmetries.
 Hence, these $p$-form axions as natural large-field inflaton candidates in string theory.
-However, string theory seems to limit the periodicity field range of such axions to sub-Planckian values.
+However, string theory seems to limit the periodicity field range of such axions to sub-Planckian values\footnote{These bounds are particularly strict for closed-string sector axions.
+For axions from the open string sector we may have slightly less restrictive situations, see e.g.~\cite{Kenton:2014gma}}.
 We will see that monodromy induced by the presence of higher $p$-form fluxes and/or branes breaks the periodicity generating a large-field range monomial potential for the axions.
 Combined with moduli stabilization this can be done in a regime $V(\phi)\ll1$ which provides radiative stability as seen above.

 String theory provides the setting to discuss the interaction between the many moduli of its myriad compactifications to 4D and the inflationary dynamics of shift symmetry breaking from monodromy.
 However, we can see the basic effect of integrating out the heavy moduli already at this point by coupling a large-field inflaton to a heavy modulus field in field theory~\cite{DHSW} \beq V(\phi,\chi)=\frac12 \phi^2\chi^2+\frac12 M_\chi^2(\chi-\chi_0)^2\quad. \eeq If we choose $\chi_0\sim m\ll 1$ and a heavy modulus $M_\chi \gg m$ we see that this generates $V\sim m^2\phi^2$ as the effective potential at small $\phi$.
 However, at larger values of $\phi$ the full effective potential after integrating out $\chi$ reads \beq V_{eff.}(\phi)=M_\chi^2m^2\frac{\frac12\phi^2}{\phi^2+M_\chi^2}\quad. \eeq Hence the presence of the heavy field leads to a \emph{flattening} of the inflaton potential $V(\phi)\sim \phi^p$ compared to its naive tree-level power $V_0(\phi)\sim \phi^{p_0}$.
 This behavior is generic and occurs in many cases of large-field axion monodromy inflation after carefully including moduli stabilization~\cite{DHSW,KHW,MSWW}.